Obama wants to keep pressure on Syria as diplomatic option pursued

 A group of Republican and Democratic U.S. senators began drafting a modified resolution on the use of military force that would give the United Nations time to take control of Syria's chemical weapons.

-U.S. Secretary of State John Kerry and Defence Secretary Chuck Hagel told Congress the threat of military action still was critical to forcing Syrian President Bashar al-Assad to bend on his chemical weapons.
+U.S. Secretary of State John Kerry and Defense Secretary Chuck Hagel told Congress the threat of military action still was critical to forcing Syrian President Bashar al-Assad to bend on his chemical weapons.

 "For this diplomatic option to have a chance of succeeding, the threat of a U.S. military action - the credible, real threat of U.S. military action - must continue," Hagel told the House Armed Services Committee.